 Going ahead and buying life insurance now is a great decision to make at this young age.
-It is better than waiting until you are older, possibly having health issues and having to look into the option of life insurance without a medical exam, which is defaulted to a higher rate because of the poor health you may have at older ages.
+It is better than waiting until you are older, possibly having health issues, and having to look into the option of life insurance without a medical exam, which defaults to a higher rate because of the poor health you may have at older ages.
 Starting young and healthy is the way to go!

-Depending on your income and family budget, you could consider both permanent life insurance or inexpensive term life insurance.
+Depending on your income and family budget, you could consider both permanent life insurance and inexpensive term life insurance.